-In addition to the feedback provided throughout the academic year across all subjects, we provide Year 11 students with the opportunity to develop and refine their exam skills through two Pre-Public Examination series (PPE).
+In addition to the feedback provided throughout the academic year across all subjects, we provide Year 10 students with the opportunity to develop their exam skills through a Pre-Public Examination series (PPE).
 These PPEs are mock examinations that take place in conditions that replicate those conditions under which students will be assessed at the end of Year 11.
-Dates of the PPE series for Year 11 this academic year are 31st October to 17th November 2023 and 20th Frebruary to 8th March 2024.
-Please note that students with an entitlement to access arrangements at the time of the organisation of the PPEs will be provided with these during the relevant PPE series
+Dates of the PPE series for Year 10 this academic year are 16th to 30th April 2024.
+Please note that the cohort will be provided with two additional PPE series in Year 11 to further develop their skills and confidence in examstyle assessment.